Tojioo/tojioo_passthrough/README.md

+> **On Hold**
+>
+> This project is not actively being worked on at the moment.
+While it is fully functional, I am not currently reviewing pull requests or responding to issues.
+I plan to pick this back up in the future.

 # Tojioo Passthrough Nodes for ComfyUI

 Typed passthrough nodes to reduce wire clutter in subgraphs.
 Includes a multi-type dynamic passthrough, and utility nodes for batch switching among other various quality-of-life improvements.